WRF Physics¶

 Turbulence and Diffusion¶

-diff_opt, set in the &dynamics namelist.input record, specifies the turbulence and mixing option.
+The diff_opt namelist option (in &dynamics) specifies the method used for turbulence and mixing.
 When diffusion is used with a PBL scheme, vertical diffusion is deactivated, therefore diff_opt only affects horizontal diffusion.

 diff_opt=0 : no turbulence or explicit spatial numerical filters

-diff_opt=1 : (default); evaluates the 2nd-order diffusion term on coordinate surfaces; limited to the constant vertical diffusion coefficient (kvdif); should not be used with calculated diffusion coefficient options (km_opt=2,3); can be used with PBL schemes that include vertical diffusion internally; horizontal diffusion acts along model levels; simple numerical method with only neighboring points on the same model level
+diff_opt=1 : (default); evaluates the 2nd-order diffusion term on coordinate surfaces; uses the constant vertical diffusion coefficient (kvdif) unless a PBL option is used; do not use with calculated diffusion coefficient options (km_opt=2,3); can be used with PBL schemes that include internal vertical diffusion; horizontal diffusion acts along model levels - a simple numerical method with only neighboring points on the same model level

 Recommended Diffusion Options¶